top of page

 By Shola Morgan

 When we shop online these days, what do most of us do first?
 We check the reviews.
 We scroll through, reading all the feedback, both good and bad, before we hit that “buy now” button.
-But wouldn’t it be nice if we had reviews before we made big emotional investments too?
+But wouldn’t it be nice if we had reviews before we made big emotional investments, too?
 Before connecting with a new friend, a group, or even a career?
 Unfortunately, life doesn’t come with five-star ratings for every decision we make.

 Still, there’s a lesson to be learned here.
 Just like you wouldn’t buy a product based solely on the company’s shiny advertising, you shouldn’t make emotional decisions—especially big ones—without considering multiple perspectives.

-At university, we make connections all the time—friends, study groups, even societies we join.
+At university, we make connections all the time—friends, study groups, and even societies we join.
 But just like those online purchases, if we jump in without gathering enough information or understanding both sides of the story, we open ourselves up to disappointment and emotional trauma.

 1. Why You Need Multiple Perspectives